aleenababy/aleenababy/README.md

 - 👋 Hi, I’m @aleenababy
 - 👀 I’m interested in astronomy, computational modeling and simulations, writing and public speaking
 - 🌱 I’m currently learning Mathematica, advection physics in interstellar medium
-- 💞️ I’m looking to collaborate on modeling of star formation
+- 💞️ I’m looking to collaborate on modeling of star formation and other fun coding projects
 - 📫 How to reach me baby@ph1.uni-koeln.de or aleenababy839@gmail.com

 <!---